NBA Rumors: Latest Buzz on Potential Kawhi Leonard Trade, Chris Bosh and More

 For the Bulls, the allure is adding the 23-year-old Parker to a budding young core featuring Kris Dunn and Lauri Markkanen.
 With No. 7 pick Wendell Carter Jr. playing center, Parker would fit into a scoring-option role right away.

 The Bucks have to want to let Parker go, of course.
 They're in a position to offer him a five-year deal worth $146 million and can match any offer.
-The front office took a risk in not working out an extension earlier in the hopes they would perhaps get a bargain by no team making a big offer.
+The front office took a risk in not working out an extension earlier in the hopes they would perhaps get a bargain if no team made a big offer.

 Now the Bulls might force Milwaukee's hand, with Parker's extensive injury history likely the deciding factor for both teams.